Joyful, joyful, we adore Thee

 Just before a service in the Williams College Chapel, President Garfield told me how the hymn came to be written.
 My father was staying in the Garfields’ home.
 One morning when he came down to breakfast he put the manuscript of the hymn on the table, saying: “Here is a hymn for you.
 Your mountains were my inspiration.
 It must be sung to the music of Beethoven’s ‘Hymn to Joy.’”
 And then Doctor Garfield turning to the tune in the hymn book added: “Here it is in our Chapel book.
 You see it is really a Williams College hymn.”[1]

 Tertius’ story has been a source of consternation for researchers, as Harry A. Garfield had been named president-elect of Williams College on 25 June 1907 but did not move from Princeton, New Jersey, to Williamstown, Massachusetts, until after the retirement of Williams College president Henry Hopkins in June 1908.
 Van Dyke and Garfield had been colleagues at Princeton.
 Garfield was acting president of Williams College over the summer of 1908 and was fully inaugurated on 7 October 1908.[2]
-This story seems to undermine Van Dyke’s letter of 1907, in which he said Beethoven was his source of inspiration.
+On the other hand, this story confirms Beethoven as the musical underpinning for the text.
 If there is any kernel of truth in the story it would be in Van Dyke’s visiting Garfield at some point in 1908 or 1909 before or after Van Dyke’s lectures in Paris, gifting Garfield a handwritten copy of his hymn.
 Van Dyke left for Paris in the early summer of 1908 and did not return until September of 1909.[3]

 II.
 Text: Analysis